PaPa31/hm/docs/courses/react-complete-guide/4-lists-and-conditionals/Lessons/4-7-updating-state-immutably.md

 ## Good Practice

 You should always update state in an immutable fashion, so without mutating the original state first.
-Create a copy, change that and then update the state with said state.
+Create a copy, change that and then update the state with that state.

 ### slice() method